Bilou4000/BasicAI_Outpost/README.md

 ---

 ### Our Own Version of the Project
-Our own version of the project  made during the week.
+The main version that we made during the week.

 Check out our own version of the project on GitHub:
 [Link to GitHub Project](https://github.com/Mathurin0/BasicAI_Project)